BlairLeduc/picocalc-rogue/GUIDE.md

 **file** [*~/rogue.save*]
 : The default file name for saving the game.
-If your phone is hung up by accident, rogue will automatically save the game in this file.
-The file name may start with the special character &ldquo;~&rdquo; which expands to be your home directory.
+If you trun off the PicoCalc, rogue will automatically save the game in this file.

 ## 9. Scoring